FabianAndradeLozano/Genome-Browser-Course/_sources/2 - UCSC.rst.txt

 	:alt: UCSC Homepage
 	:align: center

 4. Current location on the chromosome is indicated in red.
-Clicking other positions will redirect you there.
+Clicking other positions will redirect you.
 5. Displayed annotation tracks
-5. All available tracks grouped in annotation blocks
+6. All available tracks grouped in annotation blocks

-**Annotation Tracks (Appearance varies based on selected tracks)**
+**Annotation Tracks**

 Tracks are grouped into annotation blocks.
 Each block contains several tracks from different primary sources, related by the function they annotate (e.g., Assembly, Genes, Phenotypes, Variance).